Save time and money

 How to enroll in graduate courses once accepted

-- Meet with CIDSE graduate advisor to develop graduate IPOS.
-Students MUST plan to finish their graduate program within one year of completing their Bachelor’s degree.
+- Meet with CIDSE 4+1 Advisor to develop graduate plan of study (iPOS).
+Students MUST plan to finish their graduate program within a year and a half of completing their Bachelor’s degree.

 - Students who do not finish their graduate requirements within 1.5 years of completing their Bachelors degree may be converted to the regular IE Master’s, which would result in the forfeit of the shared 9 credit hours.